pixl8/Preside-Documentation/docs/02.devguides/27.presideforms/page.md

 ## Introduction

-PresideCMS provides a built-in forms system which allows you to define user-input forms that can be used throughout the admin and in your application's front-end.
+Preside provides a built-in forms system which allows you to define user-input forms that can be used throughout the admin and in your application's front-end.

 Forms are defined using xml files that live under a `/forms` directory.
 A typical form definition file will look like this: